How to setup a Blue Yeti microphone

 OK, I know you want me to go straight to the facts.
-But, before I do that, I need to give you some general facts on the Yeti Pro stereo microphone.
+But before I do that, I need to give you some general facts about the Yeti Pro stereo microphone.

-The Yeti microphone from the Blue Microphones family is typically advertised as the world No. 1 USB microphone that can be used for all sorts of things.
-Still, advertising is one thing and practice another.
+The Yeti microphone from the Blue Microphones family is typically advertised as the world’s No. 1 USB microphone that can be used for all sorts of things.
+Still, advertising is one thing, and practice is another.

-I’ve used it for recording, streaming, gaming, video calls.
+I’ve used it for recording, streaming, gaming, and video calls.
 Hell, my sister even used it for some of her blog videos.
-This thing really gets the job done!
-I’ll stop praising it right now and will just focus on some facts.
-So…
+This thing gets the job done!
+I’ll stop praising it right now and will focus on some facts.

 I’m sure you checked these already if you considered purchasing a mic as an addition to your gaming equipment.
-Though, can’t hurt to repeat it here so you have all the facts together.
+However, repeating it here so you have all the facts together can’t hurt.

-As for the yeti stereo microphone belonging to the condenser microphones group, these are some of the facts you need to take into consideration.
+As for the Yeti stereo microphone belonging to the condenser microphones group, you’ll need to consider these.

 - Dimensions (with corresponding stand): 4.72″ (12cm) x 4.92″(12.5cm) x 11.61″(29.5cm)